 Structural adaptations are clearly a common occurrence both in athletes as well as the general population.
 The impact these adaptations have on movement cannot and should not be ignored.
 For example, individuals with FAI will experience varying degrees of limited hip flexion range of motion.
 This limitation in hip flexion will impact exercises such as squats, lunges, and other considerations in lower body training methods.
 If this limitation is ignored or missed, it can have potentially serious implications such as the development of labral tears or lumbar disc injury due to compensations in movement through the hips, pelvis and lumbar spine.

 The key point to recognize is the presence of such adaptations have their own unique impacts on posture and movement that influence the design and outcomes of both training and treatment plans.
 Training programs need to take these issues into account, making considerations for differences in gender, age, level of physical preparation, primary sport(s) participation, and injury history.
 While some structural adaptations can be impacted by corrective strategies, others simply need to be accounted for in exercise selection and movement education in order to avoid causing them to reach symptom threshold.
+References

 - Miniaci et al. Magnetic resonance imaging of the shoulder in asymptomatic professional baseball pitchers.
 Am J Sports Med.
 2002 Jan-Feb;30(1):66-73.